aryasai22/Portals_Integration/README.md

 # CEIPAL to Snowflake ETL Pipeline

 Extracts workforce data from CEIPAL API and loads it into Snowflake using a three-layer architecture (Bronze/Silver/Gold).
-You can test locally with JSON files before deploying to Snowflake.
+Supports local testing with JSON files before deploying to Snowflake.

 ## Prerequisites